-Written by Avvo Staff, over 4 years ago.
+Written by Avvo Staff, about 5 years ago.
 STAFF PICK

 Most state laws classify crimes as an infraction, misdemeanor or felony.
 Misdemeanor crimes are less serious than felonies, with the line of separation typically length of punishment.
 Most... more

-Written by attorney Raushanah Rodgers, 10 months ago.
+Written by attorney Raushanah Rodgers, over 1 year ago.

 This Guide informs the reader of the following: 1) What the State of North Carolina has to prove in order to secure a conviction.
 2) How having a lawyer can help even if you're guilty.
 The... more

-Written by attorney Salim Sheikh, almost 2 years ago.
+Written by attorney Salim Sheikh, over 2 years ago.

 There are 3 classes of Misdemeanor charges and penalties in Illinois.
 Misdemeanors are punished with up to a year in jail, supervision, probation or fines.

-Written by attorney Lori Laird, about 3 years ago.
+Written by attorney Lori Laird, over 3 years ago.

 People often ask what is the difference between a felony and a misdemeanor.
 The short answer is the seriousness of the offense.
 But usually someone facing a criminal charge really wants to... more

-Written by attorney Alexander Ransom, 1 day ago.
+Written by attorney Steven Amjad, 4 months ago.

 You can purge a misdemeanor conviction with one of the following remedies: petition for dismissal, petition for dismissal after completion of drug diversion, motion for post-conviction... more

-Written by attorney Elizabeth Hallock, 10 months ago.
+Written by attorney Elizabeth Hallock, over 1 year ago.

 A brief intro to vacating convictions, popularly known as 'record expungement.'
 Some forms are available online, but I always recommend hiring an attorney.
 Misdemeanors & Felonies Vacating... more